bluesoft/bee/README.md

         To mark a dbchange as implemented
         	bee dbchange:mark <database> <name of file>

+        To mark all dbchanges as implemented
+        	bee dbchange:markall <database>

         To unmark a dbchange as implemented (or mark as not implemented) bee dbchange:mark <database> <name of file>